April 2017 Māori Law Review

 The Waitangi Tribunal has upheld claims, inquired into urgently, about reducing the high rate of reoffending by Māori relative to non-Māori through the work of the Department of Corrections.

-Download Tū Mai Te Rangi!
-The Report on the Crown and Disproportionate Reoffending Rates (2.4 MB PDF).
+See the full report on this claim: Tū Mai Te Rangi!
+The Report on the Crown and Disproportionate Reoffending Rates.

 Overview and result